Key Differences: Standard vs. Itemized Deduction

 Decision-Making Process

-To make an informed decision, calculate both your potential standard deduction and itemized deductions.
+To make an informed decision, calculate your potential standard and itemized deductions.
 Compare these figures, including itemized deductions, to determine which option provides more tax savings.
 Staying updated on changes in tax laws can impact which deduction method is more advantageous for you.

 Benefits of Itemizing Deductions